Skip to content

 Other examples of PXF nested array properties

 Find below another examples of deeply nested properties.
-For these you have to pre-process your data:

 "biosamples.diagnosticMarkers",